T1 (esports): League of Legends

 On December 13, 2012, SK Telecom expanded into League of Legends esports by acquiring the roster of Eat Sleep Game, and created the team SK Telecom T1 S. On February 26, 2013, they created their second League of Legends team, SK Telecom T1 K. In the same year, SKT T1 won their first League of Legends World Championship.
 In 2014, SK Telecom T1 K followed their success through in the OGN winter season, winning the tournament without dropping a single game.
 They would then go on to win All-Star Paris 2014.
 However, their Winter season success did not follow through and after the Spring and Summer seasons, SKT T1 K failed to qualify for the 2014 World Championship.
-In the following offseason, Riot Games changed the team regulations so that each organizations may only have one team participating in each league.
+In the following offseason, Riot Games changed the team regulations so that each organization may only have one team participating in each league.
 This led to the merger of SKT T1 K and SKT T1 S, and the subsequent departures of Impact and Piglet for the NA LCS.
 The new team would compete under the name SKT T1.